Cataracts Surgery Information

-Once your doctor has diagnosed you with visually significant cataracts he or she will talk with you about the risks, benefits, and alternatives of cataract surgery.
+Once your doctor has diagnosed you with visually significant cataracts he or she will talk with you about the risks, benefits, and alternatives of cataract treatment.
 If you decide together to proceed with cataract surgery in order to improve your vision you will then speak with one of our experienced surgery schedulers who will find a date that works well for your schedule.

 Causes & Risk Factors

 For nearly all patients cataracts are caused by an aging of the natural lens that leads to a breakdown of its proteins.
 This results in a progressive clouding of the lens.
 While the average patient typically doesn’t get visually significant cataracts until age 60 or beyond, there are a number of risk factors that are known to cause cataracts earlier in life.
 In fact, some babies are born with cataracts as a result of genetic defects or infection while in the womb.

 - Eye Injury

 - Certain medical treatments including radiation and chronic steroid use

 Once your cloudy natural lens (aka cataract) is removed surgically, it will be replaced with a clear, man-made, intraocular lens (or IOL).
 There are three main categories of IOLs that can be used to improve your vision:

 - Standard Single-Focus Lens – This is the lens that is covered by your insurance.
 This lens adjusts the overall focus to give you sharp vision at a single point, usually good distance vision.
 However, it does not correct for any astigmatism.
 If you have astigmatism you will likely need prescription bifocal glasses for the sharpest vision with this lens.